 All of the local centres continued to provide a good range of facilities for the local communities they serve.
-However it has been noted that the Newgate Lane / Ratcliffe Gate local centre has a number of vacancies.
-It is also dominated by residential uses (43%) whilst retail only made up 29%.
+However it has been noted that the Newgate Lane/Ratcliffe Gate local centre has a number of vacancies.
+It is also dominated by residential uses (43%) whilst retail only made up 28%.
 This situation will need looking at as part of the new Local Plan process, and monitoring closely to ensure that retail and other uses are not lost to the extent that the centre does not provide an adequate service to the community.

-Neighbourhood parades continue to play their role in the hierarchy providing valuable day to day facilities for the community, however the parade at Chesterfield Road South is an area of concern.
+Neighbourhood parades continue to play their role in the hierarchy providing valuable day to day facilities for the community; however, the parade at Chesterfield Road South is an area of concern.
 Currently the centre is made up of 50% residential uses, and just 37.5% retail.
-It is noted that this centre is close to the Poppyfields redevelopment area, therefore it is likely that this could encourage more retail into the area when it has been completed.
+It is noted that this centre is close to the recent Poppyfields development, therefore it is likely that this could encourage more retail into the area when it has been occupied for a while.
 This should be monitored closely in the future.

-The two retail parks are well occupied with just one vacancy overall (the former Comet unit at Portand Sidings Retail Park).
+The two retail parks are well occupied with no vacancies.